BrandonDusseau/np2-wallboard/README.md

 A wallboard for tracking stats for Neptune's Pride 2: Triton.
 More details will be added to is document as the project is fleshed out.

 ## Usage ##
-Just rename `config.sample.ini` to `config.ini` and put your NP2 credentials in it.
+Rename `config.sample.ini` to `config.ini` and put your NP2 credentials in it.
+Also, your server environment should allow write access to `data` to enable caching.

-## Usage Requirements ##
+## Requirements ##
-A web server running PHP 5.4 or higher.
+A web server running PHP 5.3 or higher.

 ## Development Requirements ##
 Compass and a JavaScript uglifier of your choice.